JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/color/mix_colors.rst

 Note
 ----

-By how the *Mix Colors* works, A factor that is larger than 1 won't be clamped but rather multiplied to the second color.
+The way *Mix Colors* works, A factor that is larger than 1 won't be clamped but rather multiplied to the second color.
 That's why the node has an option to *Clamp Factor*.
 So if *Clamp factor* is enabled, any factor that is larger than 1 will return the second color.